Unlinked Brand Mentions: Why They Matter More in The Age of AI

 Use a mention-monitoring tool to alert on your brand, product, and people names, backed by a content-search index to catch references that do not trigger alerts.
 Track fresh mentions especially, since recent articles are far easier to get a link added to than older ones the author has moved on from.

 Most brands are mentioned far more than they realize and reclaim almost none of it.
 We monitor, qualify, and convert the mentions worth pursuing, and build the kind of brand footprint that earns more of them, with links backed by a 120-day replacement guarantee.
-A free growth audit includes a read on where your brand is being mentioned and not linked.
+A video walkthrough includes a read on where your brand is being mentioned and not linked.

 About Bart Magera